courtamos/hello-world/readme.txt

-hello,
+Hello,
-this is a read me file.
+This is a read me file.
-it says hello.
+It says hello.

-bye.
+Here's an additional line.

+Bye.